-Federal Officers Use Unmarked Vehicles To Grab Protesters In Portland
+Federal Officers Use Unmarked Vehicles To Grab People In Portland, DHS Confirms

 Pettibone did not escape the federal officers.

 "I am basically tossed into the van," Pettibone said.
-"And I had my beanie pulled over my face so I couldn't see and they held my hands over my head."
+"And I had my beanie pulled over my face so I couldn't see, and they held my hands over my head."

 Pettibone and O'Shea both said they couldn't think of anything they might have done to end up targeted by law enforcement.
-They attend protests regularly but they said they aren't "instigators."
-They don't spray paint buildings, shine laser pointers at officers or do anything else other than attend protests, which law enforcement have regularly deemed "unlawful assemblies."
+They attend protests regularly, but they said they aren't "instigators."
+They don't spray-paint buildings, shine laser pointers at officers or do anything else other than attend protests, which law enforcement have regularly deemed "unlawful assemblies."

 Blinded by his hat, in an unmarked minivan full of armed people dressed in camouflage and body armor who hadn't identified themselves, Pettibone said he was driven around downtown before being unloaded inside a building.
 He wouldn't learn until after his release that he had been inside the federal courthouse.

 "It was basically a process of facing many walls and corners as they patted me down and took my picture and rummaged through my belongings," Pettibone said.
-"One of them said, 'This is a whole lot of nothing.'"
+"One of them said, 'This is a whole lot of nothing.' "

 Pettibone said he was put into a cell.
 Soon after, two officers came in to read him his Miranda rights.
 They didn't tell him why he was being arrested.
 He said they asked him if he wanted to waive his rights and answer some questions, but Pettibone declined and said he wanted a lawyer.
 The interview was terminated, and about 90 minutes later he was released.
 He said he did not receive any paperwork, citation or record of his arrest.